HanseltimeIndustries/pkgtest/docs/User Guide/99-design.md

 # pkgtest Design

-As alluded to in the overview, pkgtest is largely an repeatable abstraction of the manual package importing process for testing.
+As alluded to in the overview, pkgtest is largely a repeatable abstraction of the manual package importing process for testing.

 Package test is intended to run from a viable npm package directory